appdevspring16/msm_associations/README.md

     rails generate starter:resource movie title:string year:integer duration:integer description:text image_url:string director_id:integer

 The `director_id` column is intended to hold the `id` of a row from over in the directors table.
 Such columns are called **foreign key columns**.

-Execute the newly generated instructions to add the movies table:

-    rake db:migrate

 Quickly add a few rows to the movies table: